Allelallecialle/Giraffe-robot/README.md

 ## How to run the code
 To initialize the ROS environment:
-- Ensure to have a ROS distribution (here used Noetic)
+- Ensure to have a ROS distribution (here used: Noetic)
 - Clone the repository
 - Compile the workspace with catkin
 ```